Azure/open-service-broker-azure/docs/roadmap.md

 # Roadmap

 This is the official roadmap for the Open Service Broker for Azure (OSBA) project.
-OSBA is currently available as an alpha release and this roadmap represents our plan to deliver (OSBA) and the services it provides in a stable form.
+OSBA is currently available as an stable release and this roadmap represents our plan to continue to evolve (OSBA) and the services it provides.

-OSBA releases follow [semantic versioning](https://semver.org/) strictly, and the current stability is pre-`v1.0.0`, which means that backward incompatible changes are possible.
+OSBA releases follow [semantic versioning](https://semver.org/) strictly, and the current stability is `v1.0.1`, which means that we will not make backward incompatible changes within a 1.x.x release.

 This roadmap addresses stability in terms of two dimensions: